New Testament: Rulers & Officials

 Approximately 9 references

 Roman governor of Judea (c.
-AD 52–59) who kept Paul imprisoned for two years in Caesarea, hoping for a bribe (Acts 24:26).
-Heard Paul speak about "righteousness, self-control, and the coming judgment" and became frightened but delayed responding (Acts 24:25).
-Succeeded by Festus.
+AD 52–59), Felix kept Paul imprisoned for two years in Caesarea hoping for a bribe (Acts 24:26).
+When Paul spoke to him about righteousness, self-control, and the coming judgment, Felix grew alarmed and dismissed the hearing, never acting on what he heard.
+He was succeeded by Festus.

 Key references: Acts 23:24, Acts 23:26, Acts 24:3, Acts 24:22, Acts 24:24, Acts 24:25, Acts 24:27, Acts 25:14